Rational Approximation Formula for Chandrasekhar's H-function for Isotropic Scattering: Conclusion

 \section{Conclusion}

 We have developed a numerical procedure to evaluate with 11-figure accuracy the value of Chandrasekhar's $H$-function for isotropic scattering for arbitrary sets of the single scattering albedo, $\varpi_0$, and the cosine of the zenith angle of the emergent or incident direction of radiation, $\mu$, using the integral form expression.
 This should prove useful not only for checking the accuracy of numerical values of $H(\varpi_0,\mu)$ computed by other types of approximations but also as a practical computational tool in applications.
-The rational approximation formula constructed on the basis of the reference data computed with the integral-form representation for $H(\varpi_0,\mu)$ is significantly more accurate than any available in the literature, which may well make up for the fact that it is longer than others. \acknowledgments {\it Acknowledgments}\ \ We are grateful to the anonymous referee for the very constructive comments and letting us aware of the useful integral representation of the $H$-function which we inadvertently overlooked.
+The rational approximation formula constructed on the basis of the reference data computed with the integral-form representation for $H(\varpi_0,\mu)$ is significantly more accurate than any available in the literature, which may well make up for the fact that it is longer than others. \acknowledgments {\it Acknowledgments}\ \ We are grateful to the anonymous referee for the very constructive comments and letting us be aware of the useful integral representation of the $H$-function which we inadvertently overlooked.
+SSL acknowledges support from NASA Grant NNX09AE85G.